-This is a relatively new tradition in our family, and the idea came from here.
+This is the newest of the shoe traditions in our family.
 The birthday kid chooses one of their favorite shoes to put next to their bed on the night before their big day.
 Then the Birthday Fairy comes and fills it up with a quarter for every year that they are old.

 I knew my kids would love this tradition because they love the idea of the Tooth Fairy.
 They know the truth about the Tooth Fairy, but they still like to pretend.
 So, it was fun to tell my daughter on the eve of her last birthday that she’d find a surprise in her shoe from the “Birthday Fairy” the next day.
 She had all kinds of questions after that announcement, but I didn’t give any clues.
 She came running in our room the next morning like she’d won the lottery!
 I’m thinking when the kids get older, I (I mean the Birthday Fairy) may start leaving dollar bills in place of quarters.
 It was cute to see which shoe my daughter chose as her favorite to put out on her birthday eve.
 She usually gets more excited about her bright sneakers or sandals, but this time she choose her “high heels” (as she calls them) from Payless.
 They happen to be my favorite shoes to see her in too.
 She looks absolutely adorable!
 I hope I’ve given you some new and novel ideas of traditions to start in your own family.
 Feel free to put your own twist, much like I have, on these fun shoe traditions and make them your own.